 Here is a list of some basic best practices to implement while optimizing your site for keywords.

 - Designate a keyword for each article.
 It’s all about being intentional.
 Decide which keyword you are trying to rank for, and then optimize your post for that keyword.

 - Be sure to follow best practices for optimizing your page.
-I highly recommend using the SEO Yoast plugin, in creates a simple set of standards for you to follow.
+I highly recommend using the SEO Yoast plugin, which creates a simple set of standards for you to follow.

 - Keep track of your keywords.
-Use a keyword tracking tool such as SEM Rush or Ahrefs to track where your content is ranking in the search engines.
+Use a keyword tracking tool such as SEM Rush or Ahrefs to track where your content ranks in search engines.